CharlesTaylor7/trendy-philosophy/README.md

 ## To Do
-- Test capacity of browser
+- Graph Frequency of a single static word.
-- Figure out time to load

 ## Measurements
-- 100 records takes about 21.8 kB
+- 100 records takes about 21.8 kB.
+- Takes about 1 second to make a rountrip request for 100 records.

 ## Available Scripts